 You can start decreasing the amount of sugar you are currently allowing your child to consume.

-This will prevent suppression of your child’s immune system and allowing it to work more efficiently.
+This will prevent suppression of your child’s immune system and allow it to work more efficiently.

-Start adding in foods that are known to have enhanced effects on the immune systems.
+Start adding in foods that are known to have enhanced effects on the immune system.

-Foods high in vitamin A, C, and D would be a great start to implement in your child’s diet.
+Foods high in vitamins A, C, and D would be a great start to implement in your child’s diet.

 I aim at the upper end with my kids to make sure they are well-rested and successful in school.

-It is crucial to get this in place a few weeks before school is back in session.
-So your child has time to adjust to the new schedule.
+It is crucial to get this in place a few weeks before school is back in session so that your child has time to adjust to the new schedule.